MediaWorks New Zealand: Radio

 The US-based Oaktree Capital Management bought $125 million of loans to MediaWorks in 2012.
 These were converted to equity in 2013.
 In June 2013, with over NZ$700 million in debt, MediaWorks NZ was put into receivership.
 It came out of receivership in November 2013.
 Oaktree Capital Management took 100% ownership of the business in 2015.

 In August 2014, Mark Weldon was appointed CEO, replacing Susan Turner, who had resigned in July 2014.
 Weldon resigned in May 2016 at the same time that a large number of long serving and high-profile staff were leaving the company under his leadership.
 CFO David Chalmers replaced him in an acting capacity.

 Since its inception in 2004, MediaWorks has moved its local stations over to More FM and The Breeze network; all these stations now carry the network branding and some or all of the network's programming.
 At the same time, MediaWorks have rolled out new networks Radio Live and Kiwi FM, converted Radio Pacific to LiveSport, and purchased networks Mai FM and George FM.
-MediaWorks owns Times FM in Orewa, Coromandel FM on the Coromandel Peninsula and Radio Dunedin in Otago.
+MediaWorks owns Radio Dunedin in Otago.
+Previously the company owned and operated Times FM in Orewa and Coromandel FM on the Coromandel Peninsula; these two local stations were rebranded as More FM in 2015.

 All MediaWorks-owned and -affiliated stations read or carry Newshub updates hourly or half hourly during their weekday breakfast programmes.
 Most also carry pre-recorded news and sports updates hourly at other times.
 RadioLive News took over from the RadioWorks news service, Global News, with the launch of Radio Live in 2005; RadioLive was incorporated into Newshub in 2016.

 In October 2021, MediaWorks said it would be ending its content supply agreement with Newshub.
 MediaWorks announced it would instead establish its own radio newsroom again and would employ over 20 news and sports journalists, editors and correspondents.

 In November 2021, MediaWorks announced it would replace Magic Talk with a new talk radio network called Today FM which launched on 21 March 2022.
 Newshub's political editor at the time, Tova O'Brien, was announced as breakfast host, with broadcasters Duncan Garner, Rachel Smalley, Polly Gillespie, Leah Panapa, Mark Richardson, Lloyd Burr, Wilhelmina Shrimpton, Nigel Yalden, Robett Hollis, Mark Dye, Carly Flynn, Nickson Clark, Dave Letele and Dominic Bowden all named as part of the lineup.

 In December 2021, MediaWorks announced it had acquired Humm FM and its existing frequency (106.2 FM).